Utkar5hM/utkar5hm.github.io/_posts/other/2024-07-20-smart-nic-on-fpga.md

 -------

-We kinda followed or have seen a lot of resources, Lost most of them in the process.
+We kinda followed or have seen a lot of resources, lost most of them in the process.
 But here are some if not already mentioned above, in no particular order:

 1. NITK's CSE Dept Open Source Networking Technology Course Notes for working with veth's and namespaces.
 2. https://digilent.com/reference/learn/programmable-logic/tutorials/nexys-4-ddr-getting-started-with-microblaze-servers/start?redirect=1